gretel/meshgram/README.md

    python src/meshgram.py
    ```

+## 📡 Telegram Commands

+- `/start` - Start the bot and see available commands
+- `/help` - Show help message
+- `/status` - Check the current status of Meshgram and Meshtastic
+- `/bell [node_id]` - Send a bell notification to a Meshtastic node
+- `/node [node_id]` - Get information about a specific node
+- `/user` - Get information about your Telegram user

 ## 🤝 Contributing

-We love contributions! 💖 Please open an issue or submit a pull request.
+We welcome contributions! 💖 Please open an issue or submit a pull request if you have any improvements or bug fixes.

-## 📜 License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 Happy meshing! 🎉